bnowack/karma-cukes/README.md

 * The Browser reports are not fully identical, e.g. PhantomJS and Firefox report step locations instead of step *definition* locations (due a patched `Error.captureStackTrace`).

-* There is only a minimal Browser API for visiting URLs and accessing a XHR object in end-to-end tests.
+* There is only a minimal Browser API for visiting URLs in end-to-end tests.
   The rest is native browser access and up to you (which I personally think is actually an advantage).

 * No access to response headers (except for AJAX-based requests), but could be doable via [Service Workers](https://github.com/gmetais/sw-get-headers)